01 of 05

 Avoid Zucchini Pollination Problems

-If the short, one day life span of zucchini blossoms weren’t enough to have to overcome, you also need both male and female flowers open at the same time.
+If the short, one-day lifespan of zucchini blossoms weren’t enough to have to overcome, you also need both male and female flowers open at the same time.
 Only female flowers will set fruit.
 The male flowers are there strictly for pollinating purposes.

 New zucchini plants tend to set a lot of male flowers at first.
-This can be very frustrating for gardeners because you see a lot of flowers blooming and no fruits forming.
+This can be very frustrating for gardeners because you see a lot of flowers blooming but no fruits forming.
 Be patient.
 Once the plants get in gear, they will start setting flowers of... both sexes and, thanks to the early male flowers, there should be plenty of pollinating insects in the area.
-You’ll know you have female flowers when you see tiny fruits directly behind the base of the flower.
+You will know you have female flowers when you see tiny fruits directly behind the base of the flower.